rcompat/rcompat/HACKING.md

 ## Coding style

-* Avoid camel case for variable names that are not part of the API surface
 * One class / object / type for file, unless the supporting code is only used once
-* If you need helper functions, consider using existing helpers from other rcompat packages or creating the helper function in an appropriate package
+* If you need helper functions, consider using existing helpers from other rcompat packages or creating the helper function in an appropriate package.

 ## Package layout